Breaking News & the Food Chain

 A black ant was watching the activities of the red ants from a distance.
 As it was alone, the black ant could not muster courage to come near its red counterparts.
 When the black ant realized that the red group had captured a big food item, it did not squander even a split second.
 Speedily, like a seasoned military informer, it headed towards the black capital.
 The black ant, I presumed, must be the scout of the black camp.

 After a short while, I watched with interest, a big army of black ants came out of their subterranean barrack and challenged the red army.
-In no time a fierce battle ensued between the black and red groups.
+In no time, a fierce battle had ensued between the black and red groups.
 Both armies were desperate to take the sole possession of the dead fly.
 The blacks were greater in number and bigger in physique than the red devils.
-Might ultimately established right and the red army, suffering a huge blow, had to give in.
-Many red Hectors perished in the fatal war and those inflicted with severe injuries had to retreat along with the unhurt, but traumatized few.
+Might ultimately established right, and the red army, suffering a huge blow, had to give in.
+Many red Hectors perished in the fatal war and those inflicted with severe injuries had to retreat along with the unhurt, but traumatized, few.
 The victorious Black Army triumphantly marched towards their acropolis with the huge booty.